chadwcarlson/gatsby-updater/UPDATES.md

 - Tests examples (Lando): https://github.com/lando/lando/tree/main/.github/workflows
 - Trigger additional workflows: (with data) https://dev.to/mattbloomfield/automate-pull-request-testing-using-cypress-dashboard-github-actions-and-platform-sh-22m
 - consider major version upstreams
-- consider a lack of upstream
+- consider a lack of upstream (do we really want to keep these? just dep updates at that point)

 Should include: